Bridging System Developers Eye Camp Ripley’s River Crossing

+October 5, 2021 (CAMP RIPLEY, Minnesota) – For nearly a century Camp Ripley’s training area has hosted a wide variety of customers using the space for a diverse spectrum of training needs.
+From Field Artillery to pistol qualification, from canine search and rescue to air-droppable resupplies.

+“Our forested hills, open prairies, lakes and built-up training resources are on the top of the most desired list for organizations developing training plans and ready to put them in action,” said 1st Lt.
+William Hermanson, Camp Ripley’s Public Affairs Officer.

-Bridging developers and designers along with representative of the U.S. Army Engineer Training Command interested in Camp Ripley for its ability to utilize the bridging site along the Mississippi River to test the staging, operation and capabilities of the new bridge system.
+Potentially seeking to utilize one of Camp Ripley’s greatest features are bridging developers and designers along with representatives of the U.S. Army Engineer Training Command.
+The interest in Camp Ripley is the ability to utilize the bridging site along the Mississippi River to test the staging, operation and capabilities of a new bridge system.

+“The draw is the fast water site along with all the other resources readily available on Camp Ripley,” said Capt.
+Michael Holly a testing officer with the Maneuver Support and Sustainment Test Directorate, U. S. Army Operational Test Command.
+“If it were just a matter of choosing a river crossing we could go anywhere, but you all have the billeting, railhead, storage, and infrastructure right at our fingertips”.

+Representatives from the U.S. Army Engineer School, Directorate of Training and Leader

 |Date Taken: